-Armed with his freshly minted law degree, he immediately continued his community work by serving as the first director of the nationally acclaimed United States Department of Justice-New Orleans Weed and Seed Initiative.
+Armed with his freshly minted law degree in 1997, he immediately continued his community work by serving as the first director of the nationally acclaimed United States Department of Justice-New Orleans Weed and Seed Initiative.
 In 2001, Mr. Carter served as a Staff Trial Counsel for the Orleans Indigent Defenders Program, while garnering an impressive acquittal rate.
 Mr. Carter’s early trial experiences came in the gritty arena of criminal defense, and that experience illuminated his courage, fortified his toughness and showcased his talent as a formidable jury trial attorney.

 After the devastation of Hurricane Katrina on August 29, 2005, he chose to take part in the rebuilding of his beloved community and city.
 He was elected as the second African American to serve as a New Orleans City Councilman in District C and on the first New Orleans City Council seated after the storm in 2006.
 From 2006 to 2010, as a Councilman, he played the lead legislative role in establishing the first City Charter mandated Division of the Independent Police Monitor to fight police brutality and misconduct.
 From 2010 to 2012, James Carter served as a Fellow with the VERA Institute of Justice and was given the VERA Institute Justice Award in 2009.
 In 2011, he was selected to serve as the first AfricanAmerican Criminal Justice Commissioner in New Orleans’ history.

-James Carter is a member of the Louisiana Bar Association, Louisiana Association for Justice, The Academy of New Orleans Trial Lawyers and serves on the University of Louisiana System Board of Supervisors-the body that provides policy guidance and fiscal oversight for nine of the eleven public universities in Louisiana.
+James Carter is a member of the Louisiana Bar Association, Louisiana Association for Justice, The Academy of New Orleans Trial Lawyers and serves on the University of Louisiana System Board of Supervisors-the body that provides policy guidance and fiscal oversight for nine public universities in Louisiana.
 He also serves on the boards of Greater New Orleans, Inc., Police and Justice Foundation, Common Good New Orleans, Inc. and Family Services of Greater New Orleans.

 In 2013, James Carter published the timely article, Benefits of Having Diversity in Your Jury Practice, in the Louisiana Advocates journal, and in 2017, along with Dr. Danette O’Neal, he co-authored the book Money Matters 101: A Smart Money Guide for 18 and Beyond.
-Mr. Carter has lectured in Europe, Canada and across the United States.
+Mr. Carter has lectured in Europe, Canada, Panama and across the United States.
 He is a participant in a multi-year study, at the University of Oxford (Oxford, England), Centre for the Resolution of Intractable Conflict, of leadership in divided communities.
 He also spent time in a foreign visitor’s program of the government of France in 2007.

+James Carter is a philanthropist who has given so much to so many.
+More recently Mr. Carter established an endowed scholarship fund to benefit students who aspire to become lawyers.
 James Carter graduated from the storied McDonough # 35 College Preparatory Senior High School and in 2018 was inducted into its Wall of Fame.
-He also graduated from the internationally renowned New Orleans Center for the Creative Arts, where he studied Theater.
+He also serves on the board and graduated from the internationally renowned New Orleans Center for the Creative Arts, where he studied Theater.
+In fact, he appeared in the first season of the HBO Series Treme, which was set in post Hurricane Katrina New Orleans, and created by the same producer of the HBO Series The Wire.
 He is married to Rene Carter, and they have one child, Brice Carter.